Second passenger train to Norfolk will help ease highway congestion, increase multimodal options, and boost economic vitality for Virginia

 There are 699 miles of rail in the Hampton Roads area, which provides $45.1 billion of output, or 27.7% of the district’s total output, and $1.2 billion in tax revenue, which comprises 22.2% of the district’s total tax revenue.
 The rail industry employs 212,484 people in the Hampton Roads district, generating $12.2 billion in income for this work force.

-“The additional service and schedule optimization offers new travel options that will improve the performance for these trains, said Jennifer Mitchell, Director of the Department of Rail and Public Transportation.
+“The new service to Hampton Roads offers new travel options as well as schedule changes that will improve the performance for these trains, said Jennifer Mitchell, Director of the Department of Rail and Public Transportation.
 “None of this would be possible without our close and valued partnerships with Amtrak, CSX, Norfolk Southern, and the Cities of Norfolk and Newport News.”

-The second daily roundtrip train to Norfolk began today and will continue weekdays with the 9:00 A.M. departure.
+The second daily roundtrip train to Norfolk is scheduled to begin Monday, March 4, 2019.
+In addition to the current 6:10 AM daily departure, the second Norfolk train will depart weekdays around 9:00 A.M.
 Passenger rail service to and from Norfolk is part of Amtrak’s Northeast Regional train service connecting the Commonwealth to the northeast, offering customers a same-seat trip to and from 17 Virginia stations to Washington, D.C., Baltimore, Philadelphia, New York City, Boston and other destinations.
-New schedules and booking information can be found online at Amtrak Virginia.
+Additional details regarding schedules and ticket sales are forthcoming.

 “Amtrak service is a vital alternative in the Commonwealth’s overall transportation solution,” said Joe McHugh, Vice President, State-Supported Business Development for Amtrak.
 “DRPT and other partners work together to meet the increasing demand for passenger rail service and provide additional capacity.